 * Italian bank stocks take big hit on budget concerns

-* Brent crude hits 4-yr high with U.S. sanctions on Iran (Adds settled oil prices, Facebook and Tesla moves; recasts with lower Wall Street; updates throughout)
+* Brent crude hits 4-year high with U.S. sanctions on Iran (Adds Wall Street close, updates throughout)

 By Hilary Russ

-NEW YORK, Sept 28 (Reuters) - The U.S. dollar rose on Friday as the euro fell on deepening worries about the Italian budget and its new higher-than-expected deficit target, which also slammed European stocks.
+NEW YORK, Sept 28 (Reuters) - The U.S. dollar rose on Friday as the euro fell on deepening worries about an Italian budget with a higher-than-expected deficit target, which also slammed European stocks.

-Wall Street pulled back from early gains by Facebook after the social network disclosed a security breach, and Tesla shares sank 14.2 percent after U.S. regulators sued Chief Executive Officer Elon Musk in a fraud complaint that seeks to remove him as CEO.
+Wall Street ended flat, pulling back from early gains after Facebook disclosed a security breach.
+Tesla shares lost 13.9 percent after U.S. regulators sued Chief Executive Officer Elon Musk in a fraud complaint that seeks to remove him as CEO.

-In Italy, Rome on Thursday targeted a budget deficit of 2.4 percent of gross domestic product (GDP) for the next three years, marking a victory for party chiefs over economy minister Giovanni Tria, an unaffiliated technocrat.
+In Italy, the government on Thursday targeted a budget deficit of 2.4 percent of gross domestic product for the next three years, marking a victory for party chiefs over Economy Minister Giovanni Tria, an unaffiliated technocrat.

-The deficit, though within the prescribed EU limit of 3 percent of GDP, is a concern for investors who fear the anti-establishment government is not committed to tackling its huge debt load.
-Italy's debt-to-GDP ratio stands at about 130 percent, the highest in the euro zone behind Greece.
+Although the deficit is within the prescribed EU limit of 3 percent of GDP, investors fear that Italy's anti-establishment government is not committed to tackling its huge debt load.
+Italy's debt-to-GDP ratio stands at about 130 percent, the second highest in the euro zone, behind Greece.

 The pan-European FTSEurofirst 300 index lost 0.83 percent.
 Shares in Italian banks fell as much as 8.5 percent and closed 7.26 percent lower.